AOBNMM October NMM Practical Exam has been rescheduled | Get details

 1. In order to take the Neuromusculoskeletal Medicine Initial Certification Exam, applicants must have satisfactorily completed Neuromusculoskeletal Medicine/Osteopathic Manipulative Medicine residency training.

 2. Complete the Written Exam portion of the Initial Certification Exam.
-From 2018 forward, the AOBNMM will only offer the Written Exam via computer in partnership with Pearson Vue.
-There will continue to be an exam administration in spring and fall.
+From 2018 onward, the AOBNMM will only offer the Written Exam via home computer in partnership with Paradigm/MonitorEDU.
+The exam will be administered in the fall.

-3. Complete the Oral and Practical portions of the Initial Certification Exam, which are scheduled separately over two weekend days in the fall.
+3. Complete the Oral and Practical portions of the Initial Certification Exam, which are scheduled separately in the fall.
+The Oral Exam will be remotely-proctored and will be recorded and scored asynchronously by AOBNMM-certified physicians.
+The Practical exam is a one-day in-person exam administered in the fall.

 Become Board Certified